Jmartelleti/ADHpdfMOD/README.md

 Usage Instructions

-Install the required dependencies by running pip install pdfplumber reportlab Pillow.
+  ->Install the required dependencies by running pip install pdfplumber reportlab Pillow.

-Run the script providing the path of the PDF file you want to modify.
+  ->Run the script providing the path of the PDF file you want to modify.

-The script will generate a new PDF file with the modifications applied.
+  ->The script will generate a new PDF file with the modifications applied.

-Example bash Copiar código python word_highlighter.py input_file.pdf
+  ->Example bash Copiar código python word_highlighter.py input_file.pdf

 Notes